Toric K\"ahler metrics seen from infinity, quantization and compact tropical amoebas: Compact tropical amoebas

-\begin{rem} Note that there is an open set of valuations $v$ and directions $\psi$ such that the projection $\pi\Atrop$ will coincide with $\L_\psi P\cap \Atrop$; this happens whenever the ``nucleus'' of the tropical amoeba $\Atrop$ lies inside $L_\psi P$, since the infinite legs run off to infinity along directions in the cone of the relevant faces.
+(For example, if $\psi$ is quadratic (thus $\L_\psi$ linear), the limit amoeba itself will be piecewise linear). \item[(iii)] There is, however, an open set of valuations $v$ and directions $\psi$ such that the projection $\pi\Atrop$ will coincide with $\L_\psi P\cap \Atrop$; this happens whenever the ``nucleus'' (i.e. the complement of all unbounded hyperplane pieces) of the tropical amoeba $\Atrop$ lies inside $\L_\psi P$, since the infinite legs run off to infinity along directions in the cone of the relevant faces.
 This situation is depicted in Figure \ref{fig112} for a limit of elliptic curves in a del Pezzo surface,